 In following up on the July 7 fatalities the Reformer learned of a deadly trend that might surprise many Americans: Contrary to popular belief, winter is not the most dangerous time for driving -- summer is.

 The sunny months of June, July and August account for one-third of all vehicle fatalities in the country.
 The weekend of July 4, specifically, is the worst time of year for driving.
 The daily average for car crash fatalities, according to the Insurance Institute for Highway Safety, is 114.
-This number skyrockets to an average of 148 deaths during July 4.
-Independence Day weekend is even deadlier than its close rival, New Year’s.

 We must admit, these numbers surprised us a bit.
 Every winter we write at least two or three editorials advising people to drive carefully on the treacherous ice- and snow-covered roads, to slow down and keep more distance between them and the vehicle in front.
 But as Highway Safety Program Chief of Vermont, Ted Minall, told us, summertime has its own unique hazards.

 For one thing, particularly here in Vermont, there are more tourists, so roads are busier.
 In addition, drivers tend to let their guard down during the sunny summer months.
 Longer daylight hours and the absence of icy roads mean more driving.
 It also means drivers feel safer, which decreases driver attention and increases levels of speeding.
 Increased levels of rain leave water on the road, which may cause drivers to lose control of their vehicle and hydroplane.
 The rain also erodes rock and dirt, destabilizing shoulders.

 All of these hazards could be mitigated by using common sense and common courtesy, by taking personal responsibility and keeping your attention focused on the road.
 As Minall said, there is no room for multi-tasking while driving, because driving itself is multitasking.